Fidine Nadalè

 Fidine Nadalè, born Hélène Finanou Dadjeodi in Doukoula in the Far North Region of Cameroon, is a Cameroonian teacher and playwright who writes in French.
 She is the first woman from the Septentrion region to work in theater.

 Biography

 Early life and education

 Fidine completed her primary education at public schools in Doukoula and Makary.
-She began her secondary education at CES in Makary and finished at the high school in Kaélé, where she obtained her Baccalauréat A4.
+She began her secondary education at CES in Makary and finished at a high school in Kaélé, where she obtained her Baccalauréat A4.
 She then pursued her studies at the University of Ngaoundéré, earning a master's degree in French Language and Literature (LEF) with a focus on the French language.

 In 2005, she entered the École normale supérieure de Yaoundé and two years later obtained a Diploma of Secondary Education Teaching (DIPES II).
 She started her professional career in 2008 in Maroua at CES in Kakataré.

 In 2012, she was appointed assistant principal at the Lycée de Maroua Domayo, where she taught French language disciplines.
 In 2020, she participated in a residency at the Association of Cultural Meeting Centers (ACCR).